kbdharun/Java-Programs/Class/Sep_13_class/notes.md

-# Notes (September 13,2022)
+# Notes (September 13, 2022)

 ## Topics

-- Dynamic Type Inference with Multi Level Inheritance
+- Dynamic Type Inference with Multi-Level Inheritance

 ## General Notes

-- If we don't know a primitve or user defined data type we use where.
+- If we don't know a primitive or user-defined data type we use where.
 - Java allows Dynamic type casting.

-### Dynamic Type Inference with Multi Level Inheritance
+### Dynamic Type Inference with Multi-Level Inheritance

-- Rule: Base class reference is compatible with derived class object.
+- Rule: Base class reference is compatible with the derived class object.
 - Property of Class A --Inherited->B(Direct Derived class)-->C (Indirect derived class).
 - A's reference is compatible with Direct and Indirect derived classes.
 - In DMD and here use anonymous nameless obj class inference.